Lyon-NEU/kmeans/README.md

 kmeans
 ======

-A simple implementaion of  K-Menas
+A simple implementaion of  K-Means